Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 This command will get you through code transformation and build composition without actually trying to execute the result thanks to the `-build` flag.
 You can run it on any machine with XRT installed even if it doesn't have any FPGAs.

 If you are running a different project you can either introduce a flag or environment checker logic to exit after `hastlayer.GenerateHardware()` was called.
 Or simply accept that that application will exit with an exception on the cross compiler machine.
-Also you have to set the `HardwareGenerationConfiguration.SingleBinaryPath` property to ensure the executable on your device knows where to look the for _xclbin_ and its auxiliary files.
+Also, you have to set the `HardwareGenerationConfiguration.SingleBinaryPath` property to ensure the executable on your device knows where to look the for _xclbin_ and its auxiliary files.
 You can see examples for that in _Samples/Hast.Samples.Consumer/Program.cs_.

 For maximum performance you should compile a Ready-to-Run build of Hastlayer.
 This requires a Linux host or a Linux virtual machine, for example using Docker.
 See more details in the _Cross Compilation with Docker_ section above.